PTiagorio/fikalab/Cloud/README.md

 # Cloud

 This section explains, with due technical details, all Cloud services used under this project.
+In the images folder

 ## Technologies